fsLeg/sb/README.md

 The main principles that differ from the de facto standard set by SBo:
 - `fakeroot` should be used instead of actual root.
-- online builds are OK, so no need to vendor sources or put hundreds of links inside $DOWNLOAD to vendor later.
+- online builds are OK, so no need to vendor sources or put hundreds of links inside DOWNLOAD to vendor later.
 - everything should be installed under /usr/local to keep the base system clean.
 - x86_64 is the primary target architecture instead of i586.
 - SHA256 is used instead of MD5 for checksums.